VladKuzR/DogsBreeds/README.md

 # Dog Breed Prediction

 Welcome to the Dog Breed Prediction tool!
 This project uses deep learning to predict the breed of a dog from an uploaded photo.
 The model is trained on the Stanford Dog Breed dataset and employs various techniques such as classic convolutional networks, data augmentation, hyperparameter tuning, and transfer learning.

+You can find the working Web Application here: https://vlad-ds.pro/dog_breeds/.

 ## Table of Contents
 - [Features](#features)